QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 ## Conclusion and final remarks

-We have now exposed two commands in QCrbox from a Python module.
-One that only analyses a cif file to produce some output, and another one that works from an input cif file to an output cif.
+We have now exposed a single command in QCrbox from a Python module that performs processing on an input CIF file to produce an output CIF.

 For more examples you might consider looking into the already implemented programs in `services/applications`.
 If this tutorial is unclear at any point please raise an issue on Github with the specific problem that you ran into.